 Opening Hours of the Glyptoteket

-The museum is closed on Mondays, January 1, June 5, December 24 and 25.
+The museum is closed on Mondays (except on some major holidays), January 1, June 5, December 24, and 25.

 The small café in the winter garden serves drinks and small lunches.
 A further café on the roof opens according to the season.